Ellie Goulding: Served cocktails

-Goulding acquired a significant stake in premium British hard seltzer brand SERVED for an undisclosed sum in June 2021.
-Goulding said she was attracted to the brand due to it being based in her childhood home of Herefordshire, as well as for the brand's eco-friendly ethos.
+Goulding acquired a significant stake in the premium British hard seltzer brand, Served, for an undisclosed sum in June 2021.
+In July 2022, the Advertising Standards Authority (ASA) banned a series of Facebook posts from Goulding promoting Served hard seltzer.
+Goulding's posts claimed that the drink was low in calories and contained no sugar, which the ASA ruled were not permitted nutritional claims for alcohol products.

-In July 2022, the Advertising Standards Authority (ASA) banned a series of Facebook posts from Goulding promoting SERVED hard seltzer.
-Goulding's posts claimed the drink was low in calories and contained no sugar, which the ASA ruled were not permitted nutrition claims for alcohol products.
+In January 2023, Served announced that it had entered into a partnership with Morrisons as part of the supermarket's Growing British Brands accelerator programme, which aimed at promoting "innovative and sustainable British producers".
+Later that year, Served launched a series of ready to drink cocktails, including mojito, passion fruit martini, and piña colada flavours.
+In September, Goulding announced that Heineken UK had acquired a significant minority stake in Served.

-In January 2023, SERVED announced that it had entered into a partnership with Morrisons part of the supermarket's 'Growing British Brands' accelerator programme, which aimed at promoting "innovative and sustainable British producers".
-SERVED products are now available for sale 498 Morrisons stores, as well as listings in other parts of the business including Morrisons.com, and wholesale channels like Amazon.
-Later that year, SERVED also launched a series of Ready To Drink cocktails, including Mojito, Passion Fruit Martini, and Piña Colada flavours.
+Nike

-In September 2023, Goulding announced that Heineken UK had acquired a significant minority stake in SERVED.
+In 2010, Goulding began a multi-year partnership with Nike, focusing on global brand campaigns, custom workout programs, and music curated for athletes.
+Their first collaboration, an extended play titled Run into the Light, was released in August 2010.
+Goulding also appeared in several advertisements for the company, including a short documentary.
+In 2013, Goulding collaborated with Nike on a limited-edition version of the FlyKnit Lunar1+ running shoes inspired by her second studio album, Halcyon.
+She also released a remix album of Halcyon through Nike Sport Music to promote the inaugural Nike Women Half Marathon.

-In July 2024, It was reported that SERVED was being promoted with its biggest campaign yet, the new four-week campaign consisted on several adverts under the slogan "Summer's Too Short for Bad Cocktails", those adverts were expected to be seen by over 4.5 million adults and 46% of Londoners, achieving 160 million impressions.
-The campaign will also focus on advertising throughout social media, including Goulding's own social platforms which have a combined of 30m followers.
+In 2015 and 2016, Goulding designed a new workout routine for the Nike+ Training Club app.
+During this period, she was named Nike's global ambassador for the "A Melody of Movement" campaign and appeared as the face of the company.
+Before her hiatus in 2017, Goulding participated in the promotional campaign for the Air Max Thea FlyKnit which was made public in January 2017.

-MAC cosmetics
+MAC Cosmetics

-In 2015, Goulding and MAC cosmetics announced their first collaboration, launching a set of make-up which are described on MAC's press release as an inspiration of Goulding's "light and dichotomy so present in her artwork and as a performer".
+In 2015, Goulding and MAC Cosmetics announced their first collaboration, launching a set of make-up which are described on MAC's press release as an inspiration of Goulding's "light and dichotomy so present in her artwork and as a performer".
 The set of products were made available in January 2016, and each cosmetics was named after a song from Goulding's discography.
-As of May 2017, Goulding's collection is included among the best-selling MAC collaborations of all time, placing at number sixteen.
+As of May 2017, Goulding's collection is included among the best-selling MAC collaborations of all time, placing at No. 16.

-Every•state supplements
+Everystate supplements

 In 2025, Goulding partnered with wellness executive Gemma Feare, and nutrition entrepreneur Jonathan Relph, launching Everystate (stylised as every•state), a wellness company which develops mushroom supplements.
-According the press release the supplements will help to relax, have mental health clarity, and better skin.
+According to press release, the supplements will help to relax, have mental health clarity, and better skin.